Lalit-Jain-1612/DevOps-Blogs/clk8g51s9000h0amo4l8adyny.md

 Hi Techies,

-In this Day 3 blog post of the #90daysofDevOps challenge, I will introduce you to more basic commands of Linux and provide demonstrations for better understanding.
+In this Day 3 blog post of the #90daysofDevOps challenge, I will present an introduction to fundamental Linux commands and offer demonstrations to enhance your understanding.

 ---